nephio-project/docs/content/en/docs/neo-porch/2_concepts/porch_concepts.md

 At the high level, the CaD functionality comprises:

-* a generic (i.e. not task-specific) package orchestration service implementing
+* A generic (i.e. not task-specific) package orchestration service implementing
   * package revision authoring and lifecycle management
   * package repository management

-* [porchctl](../7_cli_api/porchctl.md) - a Git-native, schema-aware, extensible client-side tool for managing KRM packages in Porch
+* [porchctl](../7_cli_api/porchctl.md) - a Git-native, schema-aware, extensible client-side tool for managing KRM packages in Porch.
-* a GitOps-based deployment mechanism (for example [Config Sync][Config Sync]), which distributes and deploys configuration, and provides observability of the status of deployed resources
+* A GitOps-based deployment mechanism (for example [Config Sync][Config Sync] or [FluxCD](https://fluxcd.io/)), which distributes and deploys configuration, and provides observability of the status of deployed resources.
-* a task-specific UI supporting repository management, package discovery, authoring, and lifecycle
+* A task-specific UI supporting repository management, package discovery, authoring, and lifecycle.

 ![CaD Core Architecture](/static/images/porch/CaD-Core-Architecture.svg)